rachitdhar/tasm/README.md

-# tasm
+# TASM (Turing Assembly)

-Turing Assembler (TASM): An assembly language that runs on an in-built virtual Turing-like Machine.
+Turing Assembly (TASM): An assembly language that runs on an in-built virtual Turing-like Machine.

 The idea of this project originated with the notion of a Turing Machine as a model for a universal computer.
 I was curious about the simplicity of implementing a TM, which in its traditional sense is only an array ("tape") that contains symbols, along with a pointer head that can read and write to the cells and move around.
 My implementation deviates from this basic model in two main ways:

-(1) The tape is an array of structs, each with an instruction and data variable.
+- The tape is an array of structs, each with an instruction and data variable.
-(2) The set of instructions has been extended beyond what is considered the "bare minimum" theoretically needed, for the sake of practicality.
+- The set of instructions has been extended beyond what is considered the "bare minimum" theoretically needed, for the sake of practicality.
-(3) The tape pointer by default just moves towards the right.
+- The tape pointer by default just moves towards the right.

 Furthermore, the tape is divided into 3 regions of memory for their respective functions:

-(1) STORAGE
+- STORAGE
-(2) DISPLAY
+- DISPLAY
-(3) INSTRUCTIONS
+- INSTRUCTIONS

 ## The Language (TASM)